Deep-Learning-Profiling-Tools/tensor-viz/README.md

 npm run docs
 ```

-The Sphinx site is written to `docs/_build/html`, and the TypeDoc site is embedded under `docs/_build/html/_typedoc`.
+The Sphinx site is written to `docs/_build/html`, and the embedded TypeDoc site is written to `docs/_build/html/_typedoc`.

 ## Quick Start